maisiedaisie/toronto-shelter-opioid-risk/README.md

 Data notes for this analysis can be found in the [Data Notes](www.github.com/maisiedaisie/toronto-shelter-opioid-risk/DATANOTES.md) markdown file in the main branch of this repository.

 ## Contents
-This repository contains four folders that can be loaded as a single repository in R. In addition, the folder ["tex-report"](www.github.com/maisiedaisie/toronto-shelter-opioid-risk/tex-report) contains code to produce a detailed report containing analysis for this project, including a detailed methodology and theoretical framework.
+This repository contains files that can be loaded as a single repository in R. In addition, the folder ["tex-report"](www.github.com/maisiedaisie/toronto-shelter-opioid-risk/tex-report) contains code to produce a detailed report containing analysis for this project, including a detailed methodology and theoretical framework.

 ### R Code Files
 * [1-data-environment.R](www.github.com/maisiedaisie/toronto-shelter-opioid-risk/1-data-environment.R): Installs and loads packages, loads dataframes from raw data files.